 And – of course – you can get your homework done…

 What sort of homework will I have?

-We expect that you will continue to work on your portfolio each evening and when you are not at College.
+We expect that you will continue to work on your e-portfolio each evening and when you are not at College.
 We ask you to complete a reflective journal for each module, in addition to the theory and practical assignments set by City and Guilds.
-You will be given a deadline some weeks after the end of the course to complete your portfolio and hand it in.
+You will be given a deadline some weeks after the end of the course to complete your e-portfolio

-The reflective journal is a significant element of the teacher training courses and you will also be asked to deliver a Little Teach (ten minutes) early on in the course (for the online blended course, this will be online) and a Big Teach (30 minutes) towards the end, as part of your assessment.
+The reflective journal is a significant element of the teacher training courses and you will also be asked to deliver a Little Teach (ten minutes) early on in the course and a Big Teach (30 minutes) towards the end, as part of your assessment.

 How much work will I have to do at home?